The Growing Place

 Brand: Proven Winners

-Fishnet Stockings Coleus' attractive serrated pointy leaves remain chartreuse in color with distinctive deep purple veins throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Fishnet Stockings Coleus' attractive serrated pointy leaves remain chartreuse in color with distinctive deep purple veins throughout the year on a plant with an upright spreading habit of growth.

 Fishnet Stockings Coleus is an herbaceous annual with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.